WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_structuremaps.md

 ### **Output Criteria / Definition of Done:**

 * Mappings should create valid StructureMaps - including the necessary metadata.
-  * the map should be correctly parsed and validated by the publisher
+  * the map should be correctly compiled and validated by the publisher - no QA errors
   * optional metadata should be added according to the spec
     * group names shall not contain spaces
+* StructureMaps for extraction must be tested to successfully transform the artifacts (for example, in a Questionnaire, the StructureMaps ust be tested to successfully obtain the intended resources from the QuestionnaireResponse).
+* All mapped elements and groups should be tested
-* All the dependencies of the StructureMap shall be in the IG dependencies - SDC, base profiles, logical models, etc.
+* All the dependencies of the StructureMap shall be in the IG or dependencies - SDC, base profiles, logical models, etc.

 <div class="todo">
 * TO DO: Can we have and use a SGStructureMap profile where e.g. title is present etc.?